 🕘 Time passes...

 Pre-heat oven to 350F (180C).

-Line a baking tray with aluminium foil, and dump the marinated cubes onto it.
+Line a baking tray with aluminium foil a silicon baking sheet, and dump the marinated cubes onto it.

 Put the tray into the oven.